 4. You can scan the ₦100 to read Nigeria’s history.

-To celebrate the 100th anniversary of Nigeria’s independence, the president issued a commemorative 100 naira note on December 19, 2014.
-It had a special QR code on the back that, when scanned, linked to the centenary story of Nigeria’s existence.
+The president issued a commemorative 100 naira note on December 19, 2014 to commemorate Nigeria’s 100th anniversary.
+It has a special QR code on the back that, when scanned, links to the centenary story of Nigerian history.

-In 2007, the CBN updated the Clean Notes Policy to include a rule against abuse of the naira, including statements saying that it is against the law to spray, write on, staple, tear, soil (which includes dancing upon), sell, or otherwise mutilate naira notes.
+In 2007, the CBN updated its Clean Notes Policy to include a rule against abuse of the naira.
+The new laws made it illegal to spray, write on, staple, tear, soil (which includes dancing upon), sell, or otherwise mutilate naira banknotes.

-You can check the Nigerian CBN site for up-to-date NGN exchange rates with U.S. dollars, euros, British pound sterling, Canadian dollar, and other foreign currencies.
+You can check the Nigerian CBN site for up-to-date NGN exchange rates with U.S. dollars, euros, British pound sterling, Australian dollars, Canadian dollars, and other foreign currencies.
 A quick online search also reveals many free currency converter tools.